 The Scott’s Run Trail project is included in the Tysons Metrorail Station Access Management Study (TMSAMS).
 The goal of the TMSAMS projects is to create a more multi-modal transportation environment by building needed infrastructure to create better access to the Metrorail stations within Tysons.
 The project is part of the Transportation Priorities Plan approved by the Board on January 28, 2014.

-The estimated project cost is $2,075,500, and is funded with Federal Regional Surface Transportation Program (RSTP) and the Congestion Mitigation and Air Quality Improvements Program (CMAQ).
+The estimated project cost is $3.3 million, and is funded by the Federal Regional Surface Transportation Program (RSTP) and Fairfax County.

 Design Public Hearing Held Nov.
 15, 2016

 The Fairfax County Park Authority and Department of Transportation held a Design Public Hearing on Tuesday, Nov.
 15, 2016, at Westgate Elementary School, 7500 Magarity Road, Falls Church, from 6:30 - 8:30 p.m., with a formal presentation at 7:15 p.m.
 Attendees had the opportunity to review project material and property impact information, learn about the tentative schedule and ask the project team questions.

 Written and oral comments were collected at the hearing or via electronic submission.
 The official comment period closed on Nov.
 25, 2016.

 - View Scott's Run Trail Large Map (satellite view)